medavidallsop/internal-tags/readme.txt

 = Features =

 - Create an unlimited number of internal tags
-- Set a tag name, description and colors
+- Set a tag name, description, and colors
 - Create hierarchical internal tags
 - View tags on the list of posts in the WordPress dashboard
-- Filter list of posts by an internal tag
+- Filter the list of posts by an internal tag
 - Set an internal tag during post creation
 - Bulk edit or quick edit internal tags from the posts list
 - Choose which post types to enable internal tags on